paulobolinhas/GraphQL-Demo-Service/README.md

 GraphQL migration from REST (POC) - done in Mercedes-Benz.io internship (only the implementation here, not the whole project).

-Phase 1, 2 & 3 - Integration, Creation, Performance/Optimization.
+Phase 1, 2 & 3 - Integration, Creation & Performance/Optimization.

 ## Overview